Resolution of the Burrows-Wheeler Transform Conjecture: Converting LZ77 to Run Length BWT

 Our algorithm builds on the notion of \emph{string synchronizing sets}, recently introduced in~\cite{sss}.
-Among other applications~\cite{phdtomek,sss}, synchronizing sets have been used to achieve the currently fastest general BWT construction algorithm.
-In this paper, we significantly generalize both the synchronizing sets as well as the BWT construction from~\cite{sss} to work in compressed time and space.
-Specifically, we introduce a notion of \emph{compressed string synchronizing sets}.
-We prove their existence, show efficient construction algorithm, and present a number of nontrivial applications.
-Let us first recall the definition and basic properties.
+Synchronizing sets are one of the most powerful techniques for sampling suffixes.
+As demonstrated in~\cite{phdtomek}, in the uncompressed setting, they are the key in obtaining time-optimal solutions to many problems, and their further applications are still being discovered~\cite{circfactor, sss}.
+In \mbox{this section}, we introduce a notion of \emph{compressed string synchronizing sets}.
+Our construction is the first implementation of synchronizing sets in the compressed setting and thus of independent interest.